evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ### the asymmetry

-Given a task, <ins>it is easier to write the specification than it is to program</ins>.
+<ins>It is often easier to write the specification than it is to program</ins>.
 This asymmetry alone motivates program synthesis.
-Do _not_ attempt program synthesis if this asymmetry is not present.
+Do _not_ attempt program synthesis if this asymmetry is not present[^deductive].

 <br>
 <hr>